ThereforeGames/unprompted/docs/MANUAL.md

 In my experience, the escape character should be used sparingly as it doesn't play well with nested statements.

+## System Variables

+In addition to all the Stable Diffusion variables exposed by Automatic1111's WebUI, Unprompted gives you access to the following:

+### batch_index

+An integer that correponds to your progress in a batch run.
+For example, if your batch count is set to 5, then `batch_index` will return a value from 0 to 4.

 ## Basic Shortcodes